Laaopo/Solidity-Projects/README.md

 # Solidity Project Readme

-Welcome to the [Project Name] Solidity repository!
+Welcome to the [Solidity Projects] Solidity repository!
 This repository contains smart contracts written in Solidity, a programming language for developing decentralized applications on the Ethereum blockchain.
 Below you will find essential information to get started with this project.

 ## Table of Contents